 The sun finally breaks the horizon and a bird sings from a tree above.
 You listen and wait with him, he calls out again, sharing your anticipation for the day ahead.
 His call is answered from the gully below, and as the sun touches the ridges and tree tops the birds seem to wake up together, their calls turning to chatter that fills the early morning stillness.
 You can hear your partner getting up, and the smell of fresh bread floats in from the plantation house like a beacon calling you to breakfast.

 You decide to find out what activities North to South is offering, the wifi works well and you log on to the handy app – a calendar that shows all the days free activities.
-You have trouble choosing between, the painting classes at 10am, or the aerobic gully hike.
-There is a pilates work out at 9:00am you just might make, and at 1pm there is a master chef cooking organics class that might be fun.
-The beach shuttle (electric of course) runs every 10 minutes and you might want to go for a swim in the ocean later in the afternoon, but you’ll want to be back for the cocktail reception at the sunset bar in the Mill, as there will be a famous author giving a short reading.
-Later in the evening there is movie night for the kids down in the environment lodge, and a “bridge battle” at the plantation terrace.
-And then you notice that you can sign up to help the environment centre release turtle hatchlings, or help at the organic farm.
+You have trouble choosing between, the painting classes at 10am, or the gully hike, or the discussion on world finance with special keynote speaker.
+There is a pilates work out at 9:00am you just might make, and at 1pm there is a master chef cooking with organics class that might be fun.
+The beach shuttle (electric of course) runs every 10 minutes and you might want to go for a swim in the ocean later in the afternoon, but you’ll want to be back for the cocktail reception at the sunset bar as there will be a famous author giving a short reading.
+Later in the evening there is movie night for the kids down in the eco-lodge, and a “bridge battle” on the plantation terrace.
+And then you notice that you can sign up to help release turtle hatchlings the next morning, or help at the organic farm.
 So many options, but perhaps you’ll just take a morning swim, have breakfast and then spend the day in the hammock reading a book.

 North to South Plantation ~ hear the stillness, touch the moments.

 Join us in building this special place.
 Investors welcome.
 Email firstname.lastname@example.org